ncssar/sartopo_python/docs/source/credentials.rst

 Each credential has a 'credential ID' (the 12-character code shown in the Credentials table), and a 'public key', which takes a bit more work to find.

-Currently, the public key can only be determined during the process of creating a new credential.
+Currently, the public key is most easily determined during the process of creating a new credential.

-To create a new credential and to determine its credential ID and public key, follow these steps:
+To create a new credential and to determine its credential ID and public key, follow these steps (based on the README at |sme-sartopo-mapsrv_link|):

 1. Open a web page to caltopo.com.
 Make sure you are signed in to your account: you should see your user name or login name at the top right, to the right of 'Your Data'.